roseengineering/rftune/README.md

 filters, and predistorted filters.
 Use this script to predict the properties of a filter you are designing.
-It calculates the insertion loss, the transmission delay, minimum return loss, as well as the various Ness [1][2] group delays for the given filter.
+It calculates the insertion loss, the transmission delay, minimum return loss, as well as the various Ness [1][2] group delays and associated return losses for the given filter.

 ## Example